LeaVc11/bilemo/README.md

 composer install

+# Installation and configuration
+ Clone or download the repository
+Duplicate and rename the .env file to .env.local and modify the necessary information (APP_ENV, APP_SECRET, ...)
 # Create a database
 Now let's create our database.
 This will use the DATABASE_URL you've provided in .env.local file.